pownjs/git/README.md

   --version  Show version number  [boolean]
   --help     Show help  [boolean]

-pown-cli git clone <url> [dir]
+pown-cli git clone <uri> [dir]

 Clone git repository

 Options:
   --version           Show version number  [boolean] --help              Show help  [boolean]
-  --ref            Which branch to checkout.
-By default this is the designated "main branch" of the repository.  [string] --single-branch  Instead of the default behavior of fetching all the branches, only fetch a single branch.  [boolean] [default: true]
+  --ref, -r           Which branch to checkout.
+By default this is the designated "main branch" of the repository.  [string] --depth, -d         Determines how much of the git repository's history to retrieve.  [number] [default: 10000] --singleBranch, -b  Instead of the default behavior of fetching all the branches, only fetch a single branch.  [boolean] [default: true]
-  --depth          Integer.
-Determines how much of the git repository's history to retrieve  [number] [default: 1000] pown-cli git leaks <repo>
+  --githubKey         GitHub API Key.
+The key is either in the format username:password or username:token.  [string] pown-cli git leaks <repo>

 Search for leaks in git repository